-There are two main types of tests for COVID-19 currently available.
-Each has its own limitations, and no test is 100% accurate all the time.
+There are different types of tests for COVID-19 currently available.
+All have their own limitations, and no test is 100% accurate all the time.
 If you and your healthcare provider think you have COVID-19, you should take appropriate precautions to avoid spreading it to others even if the test suggests you do not have it.
 More information about testing is available from the CDC.

 - Positive test = test suggests you have the illness

 - Negative test = test suggests you do not have the illness, but other factors must be considered such as the timing that the test is done